criteo/AFK/docs/docs/installation.md

 !!! note

-    If you are not familiar with NetBox and SaltStack, you should look at their awesome documentation prior trying AFK:
+    If you are not familiar with NetBox and SaltStack, you should look at their awesome documentation prior to trying AFK:

     - [https://docs.netbox.dev/](https://docs.netbox.dev/)
     - [https://docs.saltproject.io/salt/user-guide/](https://docs.saltproject.io/salt/user-guide/)